 Director of the Northwest Avalanche Institute and Ski Patrol Director at Crystal Mountain,

-and Gwyn Howat, Mountain Operations Director at Mt.
+and Gwyn Howat, CEO and Executive Vice President at Mt.
 Baker.

 You may contact Paul at email@example.com.